Publications for birth practitioners, childbirth educators and parents-to-be.

 Photography and Artwork

 Please provide images that are 300 dpi or higher in resolution for their print size.
 Examples: For the proper resolution of a cover image, a photo must be 300 dpi minimum at 9″ wide by 11.25″ tall; for a full-bleed image, a photo must be 300 dpi minimum at 17.25″ wide by 11.25″ tall; and for images inside the magazine, photos should be 300 dpi minimum at 8″ wide by 10″ tall (portrait or landscape orientation).

 Acceptable image formats: PDF, TIFF, JPEG, and EPS.

-We generally pay $15 per inside shot, $25 for full bleed, $25 for Photo Album, and $50 for Midwifery Today cover.
-You will also receive one copy of the magazine.
+We generally pay $15 per photo, and $25 for Photo Album.
+You will also receive a one-month Website Membership.
 However, there is no compensation for photos submitted with articles.